apache/commons-build-plugin/src/main/resources/commons-xdoc-templates/contributing-md-template.md

   + Check for unnecessary whitespace with git diff --check before committing.
 + Make sure your commit messages are in the proper format.
 Your commit message should contain the key of the JIRA issue.
 + Make sure you have added the necessary tests for your changes.
-+ Run all the tests with `mvn clean test` to assure nothing else was accidentally broken.
++ Run all the tests with `mvn clean verify` to assure nothing else was accidentally broken.

 Making Trivial Changes
 ----------------------